prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 print("HTML:", html_content)

 message = Mail(
-    from_email=SENDER_ADDRESS, # needs to be the verified sender address to_emails=SENDER_ADDRESS, # can specify any recipient address, but self-sending here for demo purposes subject=subject,
+    from_email=SENDGRID_SENDER_ADDRESS, # needs to be the verified sender address to_emails=SENDGRID_SENDER_ADDRESS, # can specify any recipient address, but self-sending here for demo purposes subject=subject,
     html_content=html_content
 )